c-ameron/response-page/docs/README.md

 - Sleep delay
 - Responds to `GET`, `HEAD`, `POST`, `PUT`, `PATCH`, `DELETE` and `OPTIONS` methods

+You can check out the code at [https://github.com/c-ameron/response-page](https://github.com/c-ameron/response-page/)

 # How to use

 Request to `https://response.page/status/<status>` and get the HTTP status as a response.